canonical/lxd/SECURITY.md

 LXD has two types of releases:

-- Monthly feature releases
+- Feature releases
 - LTS releases

 For feature releases, only the latest one is supported, and we usually don't do point releases.
-Instead, users are expected to wait until the next monthly release.
+Instead, users are expected to wait until the next feature release.

 For LTS releases, we do periodic bugfix releases that include an accumulation of bugfixes from the feature releases.
 Such bugfix releases